marianpekar/mandelbrotviewer/README.md

 ### Thanks to...
 * John Purcell for amazing C++ courses (http://www.caveofprogramming.com).
 I've used in this project a lot I learned from them.
 * Niels Lohmann for an awesome JSON header-only library (https://github.com/nlohmann/json).
 I love this library.
-* And all who conributed over years to SDL library (https://www.libsdl.org/).
+* And all who contributed over years to SDL library (https://www.libsdl.org).